whleucka/dotfiles/nvim/.config/nvim/lua/stimpack/README.md

   },

   -- A build command to run on install or update (optional).
-  -- Can be a string or a function. build = "make", -- or "npm install" or "cargo build --release"
+  -- Can be a string (shell command or Neovim command prefixed with ':') or a function. build = "make", -- or ":TSUpdate" or "npm install" or "cargo build --release"

   -- A flag to enable or disable the plugin (optional).
   -- Can be a boolean or a function that returns a boolean.